sbrosinski/spring-boot-on-k8s/README.md

 This would open your browser and point it, for example, to `http://192.168.99.100:31039`.
 Port 31029 is the NodePort we requested and the IP address is the address of our minikube cluster.
 We can now access the service routes:

     curl http://192.168.99.100:31039/hello => {"greeting":"hello world"}

+That's it for now.
+To expand on this you can try the following: Make the service use a DB and play with Kubernetes persistent volumes and service discovery.